arjanh79/AirFit/README.md

 #### Forge
 - A workout consisting of a warming-up, followed by 4 consecutive finale blocks.

+#### Single
+- A workout with 1 core block consisting of the same exercise, repeated 3 times.
+- The exercise is randomly selected from all available exercises.

 #### Workout404
 - Originally designed as a fallback in case the WorkoutFactory encountered issues.
 - Includes the usual warming-up and finale, with a single core block: Push-ups, Step-ups, and Ab Crunches.